10 Things You Didn’t Know About Charlie Watts

 Watts worked as a graphic designer in Denmark and then at the British advertising agency Charles, Hobson and Grey before joining the Rolling Stones.
 He used those skills to help design the sets for several of the Stones' tours, as well as a few of their early album sleeves.

 He played in the group Blues Incorporated, which featured a cast of future rock legends.

-Watts played in an outfit called Blues Incorporated, which was led by influential musician Alexis Korner.
-He played alongside future Cream bassist Jack Bruce in the outfit, and was replaced by future Cream drummer Ginger Baker when he joined the Stones.
+Watts was earlier part of an outfit called Blues Incorporated, led by influential musician Alexis Korner.
+He played alongside future Cream bassist Jack Bruce, and was replaced by future Cream drummer Ginger Baker when he joined the Stones.

-Watts has been married to the same woman since 1964.
+Watts had been married to the same woman since 1964.

-He has consistently sketched each hotel room he stays in when on tour.
+He consistently sketched each hotel room he stayed in while on tour.

-The drummer once told an interviewer that he has a habit of sketching each hotel room in which he stays.
-Watts didn't give a reason for the compulsive behavior, but apparently he has held on to all of the renderings.
+Watts once told an interviewer that he has a habit of sketching each hotel room in which he stayed.
+Watts didn't give a reason for the compulsive behavior, but apparently he held on to all of the renderings.
 Perhaps, they'll make a good coffee-table book someday.

 Sure, he's rock royalty, but Watts' true passion is jazz and big band music.

 Watts always professed his love for jazz music, even penning an illustrated tribute to Charlie Parker.
 He formed a number of jazz, boogie-woogie and big band outfits, including Rocket 88, the Charlie Watts Quintet and the Charlie Watts Tentet.

 A 'midlife crisis' led Watts to a bout with drugs and alcohol in the '80s.